 Michael Sloan

-Since 2022, Michael Sloan, previously deputy head at Brighton College, where he rose through the ranks from assistant head (head of middle school).
-Grew up in Northern Ireland and attended the Methodist College in Belfast before reading ancient hi
+Since 2022, Michael Sloan BA, previously deputy head at Brighton College.
+Grew up in Northern Ireland and attended the Methodist College in Belfast, he read ancient history at Newcastle before attending the Royal Military Academy, Sandhurst.
+Serving

 Unlock this review instantly